x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## What do you want to do?

 ### Create a mail flow rule
 <a name="Create"> </a>

 You can create a mail flow rule by setting up a Data Loss Prevention (DLP) policy, creating a new rule, or by copying a rule.
-You can use the Exchange admin center (EAC) or the Exchange Management Shell.
+You can use the Exchange admin center (EAC) or Exchange Online PowerShell.

 > [!NOTE]
 > After you create or modify a mail flow rule, it can take up to 30 minutes for the new or updated rule to be applied to email.